raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 The last part of our introduction is another *alert* advising the player of their score, which at the start of the game is always zero.
 You can see that we are again using *concatenation* to join "Your score is " to their actual score.
 But can you see that score is a little different?
 Concatenation can only join *strings* together and our score is an *integer* so the two cannot be joined.
 To join them together we must temporarily alter score to become a *string* and this is done via *score.to_s*.

+*String: A string is traditionally a sequence of characters, for example "Hello" is a string.*

 ```Ruby
 alert "Your score is " + score.to_s
 ```
 ###Section 2: Questions
+A quiz needs questions, but how do we know if the player has answered them correctly?
+In programming we can compare an answer given by the player to what the correct answer is, and until this answer is correct the player cannot progress through the quiz.
+In Ruby we can instruct the code to repeat a sequence until a certain *condition* is met.
+In this case we ask a question to the user and give them three possible answers, labelled A, B or C

 ```Ruby
 until answer == "A"